LightersWang/Awesome-Active-Learning-for-Medical-Image-Analysis/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 In this repo, we provide a paper list of active learning in the fields of medical image analysis and computer vision.
-We mainly focus on active learning papers published on top-tier journals or conferences.
+We focus on active learning papers published on top-tier journals or conferences.

 This repo is mainly based on the following survey:
 **[A comprehensive survey on deep active learning and its applications in medical image analysis]()**